-- (3) Where the results of sampling indicate an exceedance of State-specified maximum permissible source water levels established under section 5-1.45(a)(4), the State may require that one follow-up sample be collected as soon as possible after the initial sample was taken (but not to exceed two weeks) at the same sampling point.
-If a State-required follow-up sample is taken for lead or copper, then the results of the initial and follow-up samples shall be averaged to determine compliance with the State-specified maximum permissible levels.
-Any sample value below the detection limit shall be considered to be zero.
-Any value above the detection limit but below the practical quantitation limit (PQL) shall either be considered as the measured value or be considered one-half the PQL. - (b) Standard Monitoring. - (1) Monitoring frequency after system exceeds tap water action level.
+- (1) Monitoring frequency after system exceeds tap water action level.
 Any system which exceeds the lead or copper action level shall collect one source water sample from each entry point to the distribution system no later than six months after the end of the monitoring period during which the lead or copper action level was exceeded.
-For monitoring periods that are annual or less frequent, the end of the monitoring period is September 30 of the calendar year in which the sampling occurs, or if the State has established an alternate monitoring period, the last day of that period. - (2) Monitoring frequency after installation of source water treatment.
-Any system which installs source water treatment pursuant to section 5-1.45 shall collect an additional source water sample from each entry point to the distribution system during the two consecutive six-month monitoring periods immediately following the installation of treatment with the first monitoring period to begin either January 1 or July 1, whichever comes first. - (3) Monitoring frequency after State specifies maximum permissible source water levels or determines that source water treatment is not needed. - (i) A system shall monitor at the frequency specified below in cases where the State specifies maximum permissible source water levels or determines that the system is not required to install source water treatment under section 5-1.45. - (a) A water system using only ground water shall collect samples once every tree years with the first three year monitoring period to begin January 1 of the year in which the State determination is made under subdivision (b)(3)(i) of this section.
+For monitoring periods that are annual or less frequent, the end of the monitoring period is September 30th of the calendar year in which the sampling occurs, or if the State has established an alternate monitoring period, the last day of that period. - (2) Monitoring frequency after installation of source water treatment.
+Any system which installs source water treatment pursuant to section 5-1.45 of this Subpart shall collect an additional source water sample from each entry point to the distribution system during the two consecutive six-month monitoring periods immediately following the installation of treatment with the first monitoring period to begin either January 1st or July 1st, whichever comes first. - (3) Monitoring frequency after State specifies maximum permissible source water levels or determines that source water treatment is not needed. - (i) A system shall monitor at the frequency specified below in cases where the State specifies maximum permissible source water levels or determines that the system is not required to install source water treatment under section 5-1.45 of this Subpart. - (a) A water system using only ground water shall collect samples once every three years with the first three year monitoring period to begin January 1st of the year in which the State determination is made under this subparagraph.
 Such systems shall collect samples once during each subsequent compliance period.
-Triennial samples shall be collected in the third calendar year. - (b) A water system using surface water (or a combination of surface and ground water) shall collect samples once during each calendar year with the first annual monitoring period to begin January 1 of the year in which the applicable State determination is made under subdivision (b)(3)(i) of this section. - (ii) A system is not required to conduct source water sampling for lead and/or copper if the system meets the action level for the specific contaminant in tap water samples during the entire source water sampling period applicable to the system under subdivision (b)(3)(i)(a) or (b) of this section.
+Triennial samples shall be collected in the third calendar year.

+- (b) A water system using surface water (or a combination of surface and ground water) shall collect samples once during each calendar year with the first annual monitoring period to begin January 1st of the year in which the applicable State determination is made under this subparagraph. - (ii) A system is not required to conduct source water sampling for lead and/or copper if the system meets the action level for the specific contaminant in tap water samples during the entire source water sampling period applicable to the system under clause (i)(a) or (b) of this paragraph.